metemad2024/Task-Manager/README.md

 you can make a user record with isAdmin=1 and start to use the frontend and login with the user and manage users and their tasks.

+Admin users are able to manage users and tasks.
+But simple users only can manage their own tasks.

 ## Security

 ### Rate Limiting